Physiotherapy» open the printable degree» search for more Areas of Study

 After completing a degree there are a broad range of post graduate options available in a variety of fields which can allow you to specialise in a particular area of interest or build upon your existing knowledge base.
 To explore such options please visit the Postgraduate Handbook.Further Study

 Not everyone uses their degree in the same way and the transferable skills gained through university study may allow graduates to pursue a range of careers that might not be directly linked to their study.
-Below is a sample list of job titles that might be suitable for someone with the skills gained during the Bachelor of Physiotherapy.
+Below is a sample list of job titles that might be suitable for graduates with the skills gained upon completion of the Bachelor of Physiotherapy.

 - Aid Worker